okwe0002/Investigating-Netflix-movies/README.md

 ### Date created
-August 11, 2021
+September 02, 2021

 ### Project Title
-Investigate a Relational Database: Sakila Movie Database (fictional)
+Investigate Netflix movies

 ### Description
-The Sakila database is a fictional SQL database of online DVD rentals.
-This project shows the business questions answered using queries to the database.
-The report is stored in report.pdf while the queries are stored in query.txt
+This project performs EDA on a dataset of Netflix movies with the aim of answering the following question: Are movie durations getting shorter?
 ### Files used
-report.pdf and query.txt
+Investigating Netflix movies.ipynb and netflix_data.csv

 ### Credits
-Credits to Udacity for guidance through this project and to Mode analytics for the course content.
+Credits to Datacamp: This project is part of the Data Scientist with Python career track